How To Keep Your Child Motivated When Studying: 11 Tips For Parents

 Make sure your child is getting plenty of physical activity each day before studying.
 Even a quick walk around the block during a study break is a great way to allow your child to get blood flowing to the brain and helps avoid frustration and burnout.

-11. Provide Support For Your Child
+11. Provide Help With Homework For Your Child

 Keep open communication with your child, and offer support when needed.
 This might include making arrangements to talk with your child’s teacher, getting your child some extra help, or just lending an ear when your child is feeling overwhelmed.
 Knowing that support is available will help your child develop the confidence to tackle any problems that might arise.